SpenceKonde/DxCore/megaavr/libraries/Wire/README.md

 At least two of the rewrites of the clock calculation algorithm that have been submitted, independently, by two different individuals (the second of whom didn't stop there and rewrote the whole library, slashing it's flash footprint while adding functionality) were prompted initially by users trying to get this specific part to work.
 So - really we're all in debt to this manufacturer, whose combination of compelling hardware saddled with a badly botched I2C interface has led to so much improvement in our Wire library.

 ## Why are there so many names for this protocol?
 Wire, TWI (Two Wire Interface), Two Wire, IIC, I2C-compatible, I2C, I<sup>2</sup>C even occasionally stylized as I<sub>2</sub>C...
 The reason for this is that I2C (and the explicitly formatted version of it, I<sup>2</sup>C) are trademarked by Phillips (now NXP).
-Historically control of the I2C spec has been a means of shakihg down other companies, and patent and trademark enforcement has been extremely aggressive.
-The  which has historically been very litigious, and would go after manufacturers of parts that didn't pay license fees.
-So devices that could communicate with and which were I2C in all but name proliferated.
+Historically control of the I2C spec has been a means of shakihg down other companies, and patent and trademark enforcement has been extremely aggressive, and would go after manufacturers of parts that didn't pay license fees.
+So devices which were capable of I2C in all but name proliferated, and the copyright holders argument that any manufacturer of a chip that could do I2C or could even *bitbang it* (in other words, essentially every microcontroller) had to give them money didn't hold up in court.
 The last patent expired a while ago, but they still hold the trademarks, so other manufacturers persist in using their names.
 The actual terms described in the specification claim to cover to all devices that "can" communicate over I2C, and make exception only for FPGAs, where the person programming them also was supposed to get a license.
 It seems that the litigation wars have cooled somewhat now, though I still would be mighty careful if I was designing microcontrollers.
 In any event, Atmel always called it TWI, and that tradition was not lost when Microchip purchased them.
 The original name, I<sup>2</sup>C is a stylization of "IIC", for "Inter-Integrated-Circuit".

 Just don't get it confused with I2S (that's a specialized protocol for real-time transmission uncompressed digital audio - for example, it is (or was) often used in CD players between the disk reading circuitry and the DAC - as well as in professional audio equipment.
 I2S isn't supported by the AVR line - it's not a good match for the capabilities or intended use cases of AVR devices; it's for dedicated audio stuff, not general purpose microcontrollers). or I3C (a much faster superficially similar successor meant for much faster parts with far more computational power - also not supported by AVR).
 Even calling it superficially similar is being rather generous, as the resemblance seems to be largely window dressing: there is a data line called SDA and a clock line called SCL, devices can be master or slave, and the slave devices have 7 bit addresses - and that's about the end of the resemblance.
 While the I3C standard claims backwards compatibility, it does not support clock stretching (which it calls "rarely used" - I'm not sure what gave them that idea, but the initiative is being spearheaded by Google, so it should surprise nobody that they are out of touch with reality).
 An AVR acting as slave could not even reach user onRequest or onReceive code even if the I3C bus was running at only 1 MHz.
 It runs at 12.5 MHz - in other words, these parts are between one and two orders of magnitude too slow to meet the timing constraints of I3C).